-Subservice Organization Nature of Services Provided Microsoft Azure Microsoft Azure's Cloud Computing Platform and Services are used to build, deploy and manage applications and services through a global network of Microsoft-managed datacenters.
+(Subservice Organization Nature of Services Provided Microsoft Azure Microsoft Azure's Cloud Computing Platform and Services are used to build, deploy and manage applications and services through a global network of Microsoft-managed datacenters.
 SimpliCD was developed, deployed and is managed through this Platform as an Application Service offering.
 Microsoft Azure provides for a physically secure and environmentally protected datacenter that provides high availability of our applications for our customers.

-Complementary Subservice Organization Controls Related Control Objectives 1 BNY, UBS and FNC are responsible for ensuring clearing, executing, settlement, custody and trading services for a portion of the SimpliCD deposit assets are processed completely, accurately and timely.
-CO 1 CO 5 CO 6 CO 9 2 Microsoft Azure is responsible for maintaining physical security of its data center used to host the SimpliCD applications and for notifying PFC of any incidents related to the security or availability of the datacenter and/or PFC's SimpliCD applications.
-CO 13 CO 15
+Complem entary Subservice Organization Controls Related Control Objectives 1 executing, settle NC are responsible for ensuring clearing, ement, custody and trading services for a portion deposit assets are processed completely, imely.
+CO 1 CO 5 CO 6 CO 9 accurately and timely.CO 92Microsoft Azure is responsible for maintaining physical security of its data center used to host the SimpliCD applications and for notifying PFC of any incidents related to the security or availability of the datacenter and/or PFC's SimpliCD applications.CO 13 CO 15